pitsomashilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 8-James_Bond sets the permissions to the file hello by giving the user and group owner no permissions and all the permissions to other users

 Script 9-John_Doe sets permissions for the hello file

+10-mirror_permissions script copies the permissions of olleh and assigns them to hello